zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

    }
    ```

-   b) In the related Angular template, you can implement `myDynamicMessage` as an ordinary substitutable string, for example:
+   b.
+In the related Angular template, you can implement `myDynamicMessage` as an ordinary substitutable string, for example:

    ```html
    <div>